Knave-De-Coeur/event-manager-vue/README.md

-# event-manager-vue
+# Event-Manager-Vue

-Simple app to manage events.
+## Description

+Simple one page app used as a CRUD interface for other project event-manager.